S3 method for class 'component'

 • input_eval(bru_input): Attempts to evaluate a component input (e.g. main, group, replicate, or weight), and process the results:

 1. If eval() failed, return NULL or map everything to 1 (see the null.on.fail argument).
-This should normally not happen, unless the component use logic is incorrect, (e.g. via include/exclude) leading to missing columns for a certain likelihood in a multi-like() model.
+This should normally not happen, unless the component use logic is incorrect, (e.g. via include/exclude) leading to missing columns for a certain likelihood in a multi-bru_obs() model.

 2. If we obtain a function, apply the function to the data object